jayeshmahapatra/triton-fastapi-docker/README.md

    cd triton-fastapi-docker
    ```

-3. If you already have an ML model, you can place it in the `triton/model_repository/bee_vs_ant/` directory.
-Alternatively, you can download a pre-trained model from [this link](https://getmodel.com) and place it in the same directory.

-4. Build and start the services using Docker Compose:
+3. Build and start the services using Docker Compose:
    ```bash
    docker-compose up --build
    ```

    This command will start all three services: `triton`, `fastapi`, and `gradio`.

-5. Once the services are up and running, you can access the Gradio interface by visiting `localhost:7860` in your web browser.
+4. Once the services are up and running, you can access the Gradio interface by visiting `localhost:7860` in your web browser.
 The interface allows you to upload images and receive predictions on whether they contain bees or ants.

 ## Notebooks

-The `notebooks` directory contains a Jupyter notebook that guides you through the process of creating a TorchScript model.
-This model can be deployed using Triton for serving predictions.
-If you want to create your own model, follow the instructions provided in the notebook.
+The `notebooks` directory contains a Jupyter notebook that guides you through the process of creating a TorchScript model to distinguish between bee_vs_ant.
+It was used to create the model served by the triton service.
+If you want to train your own model, you can look at the notebook for reference.

 ## Contributing